Permitting of OvoControl in Hawaii

 - Do not apply in areas where nene goose (Nesochen sandvicensis), Hawaiian coot (Fulica alai), Hawaiian moorhen (Gallinula chloropus sandvicensis) and Hawaiian duck (Anas wyvilliana) are known to occupy or graze.

 - Users must notify the Pesticides Branch of the State of Hawaii Department of Agriculture, in writing prior to use.
 Two weeks advance notice must be given to allow time for consultation with Hawaii Department of Land and Natural Resources and the U.S. Fish and Wildlife Service.

 At least two weeks prior to the time of intended application, please contact the Pesticides Branch at the Hawaii Department of Agriculture.
-A sample request letter is provided in the link.
 The contact at HDOA is as follows,Christina Bauske Pesticides Branch 1428 S. King Street Honolulu, HI 96814 Phone: 808-973-9415 Email: Christina.Y.Bauske@hawaii.gov

 Prior to the application of OvoControl P, the applicator must also contact the Department of Land and Natural Resources, Division of Forestry and Wildlife to obtain a Wildlife Control Permit, (WCP – Attachment A) if one is required.
 Contacts for HDLNR Divison of Forestry and Wildlife are as follows,